deemp/Innopolis/Big-HW-1/README.md

 - ## Notes

-  - You can zoom plots
+  - You can zoom plots via touchpad or mouse ball
   - Press `Esc` to leave full-screen mode